 My biggest challenge as a tester was how to grow and be valuable irrespective of the technology that I’m testing.
 Within my biggest challenge was the challenge of coming up with what to test to find important bugs on time.
 And also getting someone to listen and decide to fix the bugs that I find.

 As a conference speaker, my biggest challenge was knowing whether my idea could be appealing to the testing world or should I say the software development world.
 When I came up with the Mindset Tool Kit, it was a bit difficult to know if it will be interesting for others.
 I shared with a few of my tester colleagues and some thought it made sense while others were not sure.
 And at this point, it wasn’t so clear but I knew I had a true story.
 So I decided to put my thoughts in a presentation.
-One of my friend, mentor and colleague Måns Norelius who happens to be a programmer assisted in helping to put my thoughts together in a structured way.
+One of my friends, mentor and colleague Måns Norelius who happens to be a programmer assisted in helping to put my thoughts together in a structured way.
 And at this time I was working with House of Test and House Of Test was actually a place for inspiration and when it comes to sharing your ideas at conferences there was much support.
 I shared with Carsten Feilberg and he helped review and gave a lot of feedback that further helped me to conceptualize my presentation.
 Maria Kedemo also gave me a lot of feedback.
 By this time I was ready for my first conference.
-I submitted with a lot of uncertainty in my heart but there and then my proposal got selected from conference to another.
+I submitted with a lot of uncertainty in my heart but there and then my proposal got selected from the conference to another.
 I became more confident as I got the opportunity to speak at different conferences.

 Youtube Video: https://bit.ly/2TzqI3p

 My name is Vivien.
 Some folks call me by my native name: Ronke but I also like to describe myself as a terrific tester!
 I coined this from my terrific love for testing and the aggressiveness with which I approach my test task.
 However, I take the definition of terrific that is defined as “awesome” in the description of my personality as a tester and that part of being terrifying (fear and awe) towards bugs and anything that degrades the quality of the product.
 I have a background in Electrical Electronics Engineering.
 My experience as a tester has been in the Mobile Platforms industry, Medical Technology, and Surveillance Technology.
 I have also studied MBA and MSc. in Electrical Engineering.
-The blend of MBA with testing profession empowers me with the possibility to leverage my testing skills with some level of business mindedness.
+The blend of MBA with the testing profession empowers me with the possibility to leverage my testing skills with some level of business mindedness.
 I’m quite excited and passionate about testing and for me, testing has been more than a profession, it has been a way of life!